ptsource/PTMiniVMDOS/README.md

 * VIM Editor with CTAGS and XXD
 * MiniVMDOS Commander
 * Bash
+* Mutt
-* Mutt with PGP
+* PGP with PGPShell
 * Dialog
-* Lynx,Gopher,WGET,FTP and more...
+* Lynx, Gopher, WGET, FTP and more...
 * Windows 3.11 Support